Reports

 # expects reports/eval/runtime.manifest.json next to the report

-# Explain a bundle directly from report provenance
+# Explain a bundle directly from the evaluation report

 invarlock report explain --evaluation-report reports/eval/evaluation.report.json